Milywayz/Regex-Tutorial-Gist/Regex.md

 ### Grouping Constructs

-There are three different groups that are in this Email Regex.
+There are three different groups that are in this email regex.
 The first group is ([a-z0-9_\.-]+) which is for the users name.
 Then it's followed by the @ symbol which is where group two comes in ([\da-z\.-]+) for what domain they are using.
 The final group is ([a-z\.]{2,6}) and thats for top level domains like .com or .org.

 ### Bracket Expressions

+Just like how there are three groups in the email regex, there are three bracket expressions too.
+They are expressions that are telling us to match what rules are given withing the brackets.
+[a-z0-9_\.-] is matching lowercase alphabet letters a-z, numbers that are between 0-9, _ (underscores), . (periods), and - (hyphens).
+([\da-z\.-]+) is for matching that can use multiple digits or one, alphabet letters a-z, . (periods), and - (hyphens).
+[a-z\.] is matching for alphabet letters a-z.

 ### Character Classes

 ### The OR Operator